DataBiosphere/azul/README.md

 # 9. Continuous deployment and integration

-We use to automated deployments performed on a project-specific EC2 instance running Gitlab.
+We use two automated deployments performed on a project-specific EC2 instance running Gitlab.
 There is currently one such instance for the `dev`, `integration` and `staging` deployments and another one for `prod`.